 While this was groundbreaking, the average American woman is a size 16.
 So where are the images of the upper half of the weight spectrum?
-It should be noted that it is not only larger bodies that are marginalized; other bodies are often not portrayed in mainstream media.
+It should be noted that it is not only larger bodies that are marginalized.
+Mainstream media often fails to portray other diverse bodies.
 These include bodies that are darker-skinned, disabled, aging, and gender diverse.

-It is important that people in larger bodies see images of people that look like them.
+It is important that people with larger bodies–especially those in eating disorder recovery–see images of people that look like them.
 It is also important for all people to broaden their aperture on what people should look like.
 This includes viewing images of fat people who are happy, sexy, desired, and beautiful and engaging in all the activities that make up a fulfilled life.

-Those working in the field of body acceptance confirm the therapeutic value of seeing attractive images of larger-bodied people.
+We–and our peers working from a Health at Every Size(R) approach–can confirm the therapeutic value of seeing attractive images of larger-bodied people.
 Unfortunately, these images can still be hard to find.
 One must look outside of the mainstream media.
 With that in mind, I thought it would be useful to provide resources for beautiful, artful photos of people living in larger bodies.

 During her keynote, Substantia shared photos from several of her favorite fat-positive photographers, including those that inspired her.
 Below I list some of the photographers she shared and where to find their photos and information about them.

-- Shoog McDaniel, an artist and photographer living in Florida, was also present at the ASDAH conference, and their art was used in the conference program.
-Shoog was featured in this article in Teen Vogue which described them as “the photographer pushing the boundaries of queer, fat-positive photography.”
-Shoog states “the work that I do is about telling the stories of people who are marginalized and not usually put on the forefront, and whose lives are beautiful and important.”
+Shoog McDaniel, an artist, and photographer living in Florida, was also present at the ASDAH conference, and their art was used in the conference program.
+An article in Teen Vogue described Shoog as “the photographer pushing the boundaries of queer, fat-positive photography.”
+Shoog states “The work that I do is about telling the stories of people who are marginalized and not usually put on the forefront, and whose lives are beautiful and important.”

-Although Substantia’s presentation did not touch upon it, it’s worth mentioning Representation Matters, the world’s first website providing high-resolution, royalty-free, stock images of diverse bodies for commercial use.
-(The image in this post is from Representation Matters.)
+Although Substantia’s presentation did not touch upon it, it’s worth mentioning another resource.
+Body LIberation Photos is the world’s first website providing high-resolution, royalty-free, stock images of diverse bodies for commercial use.
+(The images in this post are from Body Liberation Photos.)
 They specifically include larger bodies portrayed in a positive light.
 These photos are available for purchase.

-Unfortunately, diet culture and thin privilege are alive and well, and those in larger bodies remain marginalized and excluded from most mainstream media.
+Unfortunately, diet culture and thin privilege are alive and well.
+Consequently, those in larger bodies remain marginalized and excluded from most mainstream media.
 I hope you’ll check out these resources and come to appreciate the vast diversity of the human body.
-I purchased some photography books to share at my office.
+I purchased some photography books to share at my office in Los Angeles.
 Together we need to work to challenge the notion that there is a best way to have a body and learn to celebrate the beauty of all bodies.